 With time, everything begins to break down.
-Classic games, especially those made with traditional means such as wood and metal, rarely stand the test of time.
+Old games, especially those made with traditional means such as wood and metal, rarely stand the test of time.
 A few hits from falling, a scrape here and there; even daily use results in wear and tear.
 Over multiple years, even games kept with utmost care will sustain some damage.

 Thankfully, board games will not simply fade away with time.
 Simple precautionary measures can go a long way in keeping board games clean, and even when worst comes to worse, vintage game restoration can go a long way.
 Its no surprise that collectors still have mint condition games, decades after their initial release.